The structure of the v_2-local algebraic tmf resolution: An algebraic model of

 Figure~\ref{fig:Dbo1Ubo1} shows a computation of the homotopy of $D\bou_1 \cup_{\td{h_2^2}} \Sigma^{0,1}\bou_1$.
 In this figure, the solid dots correspond to $D\bou_1$ and the open dots correspond to $\bou_1$.
 One convenient way of accessing the homotopy of $D\bou_1$ is from the short exact sequence in the proof of Proposition~\ref{prop:Dbo1}.

 A chart of $\piA_{*,*}(\T)$ is displayed in Figure~\ref{fig:TMF3}.
+Just like in the charts of Figures~\ref{fig:bo1}, \ref{fig:bo1^2}, \ref{fig:bo1^3}, \ref{fig:bo1^4}, each of the $v_1^4$-periodic elements fit into families which look like shifted and truncated copies of $\pi^{A(1)_*}_{*,*}(\FF_2)$, and are labeled with a $\circ$, and only beginning of these $v_1^4$-periodic patterns are included in the chart.
+The other generators are labeled with a $\bullet$.
+Figure~\ref{fig:TMF3} actually only displays the homotopy groups of a connective version of $\T$ (this is the object $\ul{X}$ from the proof of Proposition~\ref{prop:ring}).
+However the $v_2$-periodic homotopy groups are easily deduced from the fact that these homotopy groups are all $v_2^{8}$-periodic.
+Diagram~3.4 of \cite{DavisMahowald} gives a nice visualization of what these localized homotopy groups look like.

 \begin{lem} Any map

 which is the identity on $\pi^{A(2)_*}_{0,0}$ is an equivalence. \end{lem}

 \begin{proof} Let $1_{\T} \in \piA_{0,0}(\T)$ denote the generator.
 The $\piA_{*,*}(\FF_2)$-module structure implies $f$ is the identity on $g\cdot 1_{\T}$ and $v_2^4h_1$.
 It follows from $h_2$ linearity that $f$ is the identity on $x_{17}$ \bl{(see Figure~\ref{fig:TMF3})}.
 Therefore $f$ is the identity on $v_2^4 h_1 x_{17}$.
 It follows from $h_0$, $h_1$, $h_2$, and $v_1^4$ linearity that $f$ is an isomorphism on $v_0^{-1}\piA_{*,*}(\T)$.
 Here we must use the fact that the $v_0$-localization of $f$ is a map of $v_0^{-1}\pi_{*,*}(\FF_2)$-modules.
 It then follows that $f$ is a $\piA_{*,*}$-isomorphism. \end{proof}